Badlands National Park Animals: Best Tips to See

 Badlands National Park is a fantastic place to see North America’s wildlife.
-When we visited in summer 2021, we saw bison, bighorn sheep, eagles, prairie dogs and many other amazing animals at close range.
+When we visited we saw bison, bighorn sheep, eagles, prairie dogs and many other amazing animals at close range.

 The sheer abundance and frequency of seeing the Badlands National Park animals was the most unforgettable thing about our 4 week cross-country road trip.

-South Dakota is a wildlife-lover’s paradise.
+South Dakota is a nature lover’s dream come true.
 With multiple National Park sites and state parks to choose from, you’re almost guaranteed to see wildlife if you have a few days in the area.

-Here are the best places and tips for seeing wildlife in and near Badlands National Park.
+Here are the best places and tips for seeing wildlife in Badlands National Park and other state and national parks in the region.

 Badlands National Park of South Dakota is home to bison, bighorn sheep, pronghorn, mule deer, whitetail deer, elk, coyote, swift fox, black-footed ferrets, mountain goats, and many other animals.

 If you’re lucky, you may even see a mountain lion or golden eagles!
-The best times of day to see wildlife are in the early morning or late in the evening.
+The best times of day to see wildlife are in the early morning or late afternoon.

 We saw large numbers of wildlife in Badlands National Park while driving the scenic road through the park (Badlands Loop Road).
 This 31 mile long road takes you through the heart of the park and offers many great opportunities for wildlife watching.

-The Badlands Ben Reifel Visitor Center is a great place to start your wildlife viewing adventure.
-Park rangers can tell you which trails and overlooks are most likely to yield sightings of different animal species.
-They can also advise you on the best time of day to see certain animals and appropriate distances for safe wildlife viewing.
+Park rangers can also tell you which trails and overlooks are regularly visited by specific animal species.
+They’ll know the best time of day to see specific animals and appropriate distances for safe wildlife viewing.

 When viewing wildlife, it’s important to maintain a safe distance.
 The general rule is to stay at least 100 yards (91 m) away from bison, and 25 yards (23 m) away from all other wild animals.